 It's also important to consider the people with whom you're involved.
 If you can't envision working with someone long-term, genuinely dislike them, struggle in respecting them, or don't have the same values or vision, then it might be appropriate to walk away.
 Pursue other relationships that work well with your style and goals, and where you feel invested in maintaining lasting ties.

-A master influencer is skilled at reading people, anticipating future roadblocks, understanding who the key stakeholders are, exuding confidence and competence, and pulling the lever when tough decisions need to be made.
-Being an effective influencer is not just a natural skill, but it's a learned skill.
+: A master influencer is skilled at reading people, anticipating future roadblocks, understanding whom the key stakeholders are, exuding confidence and competence, and pulling the lever when tough decisions need to be made.
+Being an effective influencer is not a natural skill, but it's a learned skill.

-If someone wants to be successful at "negotiation chess," then they need to practice this skill - in big and small ways.
+If someone wants to be successful at "negotiation chess," then he or she needs to practice this skill—in big and small ways.
 You have to hone and cultivate this skill.
 I've known since I was a child that I had a natural ability to influence people and to get more of what I wanted.
 But I've also spent a lot of time developing this skill.

 After Wellesley College, I went to the Kennedy School of Government at Harvard University.
 My concentration at Harvard was Conflict Resolution and Negotiation.
 When I attended Columbia Law School, I participated in the Mediation Clinic and mediated court cases.
 Whether I was working as a Wall Street lawyer, in corporate strategy at Citigroup, or negotiating corporate partnerships at the United Nations, I've continued to develop this skill over time.

-Anyone who wants to expand their negotiating prowess should find small ways to develop and test their skills - even if it's in trying to get an extra 25% off when shopping.
+Anyone who wants to expand their negotiating prowess should find small ways to develop and test their skills—even if it's in trying to get an extra 25% off when shopping.
 You have to start somewhere.
-But if you're conscious that you're always negotiating, influencing, and building relationships, then you can test various tactics as you develop your own style.
+But if you're conscious that you're always negotiating, influencing, and building relationships, then you can test various tactics as you develop your style.

 People may not remember what you say, but they will always remember how you made them feel.
 You can disagree, but being disagreeable is another matter.
 I advise my clients to first approach any negotiation by being collaborative and finding commonality.
 You can grow the pie of possibilities when you're less adversarial and convey respect.

-Also, respecting others and showing that you value their opinions - even if you disagree with them - can go a long way towards building lasting relationships based on trust.
+Also, respecting others and showing that you value their opinions—even if you disagree with them—can go a long way toward building lasting relationships based on trust.